IntelliTect/Coalesce/docs/pages/concepts/includes.rst

 Includes String
 ---------------

-The includes string is simply a string which can be set to any aribitary value.
+The includes string is simply a string which can be set to any arbitrary value.
 It is passed from the client to the server in order to control data loading and serialization.
 It can be set on both the TypeScript ViewModels and the ListViewModels.

     .. code-block:: typescript